msalamey/mo-salamey-code-quiz/README.md

 ## Actions taken:
 * Utilized JavaScript to create variables and arrays for those variables.
 The data contained in the variables with questions, choices and answers.
-* Utilized functions to the questions, choices and for selecting the correct answers; as well as for the timer.
+* Utilized functions to the questions, choices, and for selecting the correct answers; as well as for the timer.
 * Utilized "if/else" for the choice selection against the correct answer.
 * Utilized additional variables and the event listener to respond to "clicks."
 * Utilized the "stringify" method for storing and pulling high scores and initials.